 8. Opapaka Pa Walk

 Walk to the remains of a Maori pa site (fortified village) once occupied by the Ngati Hia iwi (tribe) in the 1700s.
 Trenches and kumara pits are the only identifiable features now.
 The 50-minute return walk goes through both native bush and farmland.

 Grab your torch and look into a limestone cave surrounded by forests of outcrops.
 The walk is 10-minutes return from a roadside car park.

 Location: 29km (18 miles) from Waitomo.
 Take Te Anga Road (State Highway 37) which is signposted on the right side of the road from Waitomo.

 10. Mangaokewa Walking Track

 The Timber Trail is predominantly a cycle trail.
-Because getting a cycle is not always free, many backpackers still enjoy walking this 85km long trail through native forests, across deep river gorges and along historic tramways.
+Because getting a cycle is not always free, many travellers still enjoy walking this 85km (53 miles) long trail through native forests, across deep river gorges and along historic tramways.
 Find out more about biking the Timber Trail at Mountain Biking in Ruapehu.

 Oh my God, more waterfalls!
 Yes, but this waterfall is amongst some Hobbit scenery.
 Just take a 15-minute walk from the roadside into a bit of native bush to a viewing platform.
 The track is 15-minutes return.